 We haven’t even talked much about Ashar having scoliosis, though we’ve mentioned it here and there, but… it’s pretty major.
 Like, whoa.
 Like her spine curves something like 87 degrees – almost a right angle – instead of going straight.

 But you know what else is pretty major?

-Relatedly, this whole experience has helped Sarah be ready to pursue counseling for anxiety and some of the other things she struggles with.
-We don’t talk a ton about it, but Sarah has ADHD, autism and OCD on top of the anxiety, and life is just hard for her sometimes.
+Relatedly, this whole experience has helped Ashar be ready to pursue counseling for anxiety and some of the other things she struggles with.
+We don’t talk a ton about it, but Ashar has ADHD, autism and OCD on top of the anxiety, and life is just hard for her sometimes.
 She is my hero, because every day she gets up and keeps trying.
-Adding a counselor and a psychiatrist (who’s going to help Sarah find an anti-anxiety medicine that’s a good fit) to the “medical mix” was also scary, but Sarah thinks it’s really helping.
+Adding a counselor and a psychiatrist (who’s going to help Ashar find an anti-anxiety medicine that’s a good fit) to the “medical mix” was also scary, but Ashar thinks it’s really helping.

 I could say tons more about this whole experience – and I’m sure I will – but for now, let’s just say that we expect focusing on the prehab, the surgery, the rehab and the accompanying anxiety to take up the better part of this year (and to be a learning experience for all of us).

 Separately from that, though, Ashar has other plans and hopes.
 And we have four other adults in the household who are living and learning as well.
 Here’s a short look at some of the rest of our lives.

 Ashar’s non-surgery goals